 The Best Way to Take the Ferry to Sausalito

 Having now seen both schedules, you might wonder: what’s the best way to ride the ferry to Sausalito?

-Here’s what I would do: if you’re visiting on a weekend, I would catch the 7:35am or 9:25am Golden Gate Ferry ($14) from the San Francisco Ferry Terminal to arrive in Sausalito for brunch.
-I would then take the latest Blue & Gold Fleet ferry ($13.75) at 8:00pm back to San Francisco after dinner.
+Here’s what I would do: if you’re visiting on a weekend, I would catch the 10:35am Golden Gate Ferry ($14) from the San Francisco Ferry Terminal to arrive in Sausalito for brunch.
+I would then take the latest Golden Gate Ferry at 7:20pm back to San Francisco after dinner.
 This gives you time to spend as much of the day as possible in Sausalito; if you need tips for your Sausalito day trip, I’ve got ’em!